The Breastfeeding Center

 of Ann Arbor and

-Part 1 and 2 of a 90 Hour Course
+Parts 1 and 2 of a 95 Hour Lactation Course

-Or you can mail a check made out to:
+You can register and mail a check made out to:

 Breastfeeding Center of Ann Arbor